 From ancient times, Afghanistan has been the crossroads of Asia, inviting both trade and invasion.
-The region has been tramped by armies of infamous conquerors - Alexander the Great, Genghis Kahn, Tamerlane - as well as recent ones vying for British, Russian and Iranian interests.
+The region has been trampled by armies of infamous conquerors; Alexander the Great, Genghis Khan, Tamerlane as well as recent ones vying for British, Russian and Iranian interests.
 At the center of that cross - long before borders defined the convergence of Iran, Russia and Afghanistan - was Iran's Khorasan Province that included part of modern Afghanistan.
 The traditional home of the ethnically mixed Aimaq tribes stretched from northeastern Iran into western and central Afghanistan, where they still reside.
 A small group also lives in Tajikistan and others are refugees in Iran.

 Not an ethnically distinct people group, the larger tribal society is the Char Aimaq, first known as the chahar (four) Eimaks (Mongolian for tribes), a designation recognizing its make-up of four major tribes: Taimani, Firozkohi, Timuri and Jamshidi.
 These four are further comprised of some 250 sub-tribes.
 Never politically united, tribal alliances joined them for protection against invaders.
 Aimaq are known as formidable warriors.
 For such a large population, little has been recorded about them, leaving them relatively obscure.

 Once nomadic peoples, they were forced by cycles of severe drought and war into semi-nomadic lives, traveling seasonally to graze decimated herds and/or subsisting as sedentary farmers and carpet weavers in mud-brick villages.

 Aimaq live principally in Badghis, Ghor and Herat Provinces where agriculture and animal husbandry provide an economic base.
 Nearby, the Aimaq "capital", Chaghcharan, and the ancient city of Herat lend economic, political and spiritual influence.